oraichain/bitcoin-bridge/README.md

 git checkout {latest_release}
 ```

-Build and install, adding a `nomic` command to your PATH:
+Build and install, adding a `oraibtc` command to your PATH:

 ```bash
 cargo install --locked --path .